-It may seem oxymoronic to say that Florida actually has fall foliage displays, but, it’s true.
+It may seem oxymoronic to say that Florida actually has colorful fall foliage displays — but it’s true.
 Fall in Florida is quite unique!

 As a native Floridian, I’ve always grown up hearing about the beautiful displays of yellow, orange, purple, and red that proliferate throughout the Northeast during the months of September, October, and November.

-And, while it is true that we in the Sunshine State aren’t really known for our fantastic displays of fall foliage cresting over mountainous hillsides, we do have a brand of fall foliage here in Florida that is nothing to sneeze at – even if you do have allergies.
+And, while it’s true that the Sunshine State isn’t really known for its fantastic fireworks display of fall foliage cresting over mountainous hillsides, we do have some fall colors in Florida that are worth noting.

-So, what’s a fall in Florida really like?
+So, what is fall in Florida really like?

-And, since cool, crisp evenings are necessary to help trigger the onset of leaf color change, the science behind fall color in Florida doesn’t even really kick into gear until the leaves up North have already peaked.
+And since cool, crisp evenings are necessary to help trigger the onset of leaf color change, the science behind fall colors in Florida doesn’t even really kick into gear until the leaves up North have already peaked.

 Which Trees In Florida Have The Best Foliage Color?

-If you’re trying to figure out which trees in Florida produce the best fall color, here’s a look:
+If you’re trying to figure out which trees in Florida produce the best fall color, here’s your answer:

-So, where can you go to see Florida fall foliage?
+So, where should you go to see the best Florida foliage?

-I love the drive along I-75 from Tampa north to Lake City; this drive takes you through Florida’s hillier region and features a multitude of deciduous stands, all which feature extraordinary color, at least by Florida’s standards.
+I love the drive along I-75 from Tampa north to Lake City.
+This route takes you through Florida’s hillier region and features a multitude of trees — all which feature extraordinary color, at least by Florida’s standards.

 - Go canoeing in Florida during the autumn and see the colorful stands of trees along the banks of a river.

 - Hike on a trail or walk through a park to capture some of the best Florida fall pictures.

 - Drive along some rural Florida back roads to enjoy fall in Florida.